Unpacking the impact on US customers and what comes next

 Finally, separate from crypto deposits, US individuals may be worried about the state of their fiat deposits.
 Those deposits appear to be safe at the moment.
 Per the Terms of Service, those deposits are all held in an omnibus account with a US bank and are FDIC-insured.

-No advice or information, whether oral or written, obtained from TaxBit Entities or through the Services, will create any warranty or representation not expressly made herein (including but not limited to with respect to any advice or information regarding a user’s estimated tax liability for cryptocurrency transactions).
+No advice or information, whether oral or written, obtained from Taxbit Entities or through the Services, will create any warranty or representation not expressly made herein (including but not limited to with respect to any advice or information regarding a user’s estimated tax liability for cryptocurrency transactions).
 It is recommended that users use a Certified Public Accountant to review their entire tax liability.